 These data are from the Injuries, Illnesses, and Fatalities program.
 For additional information, see "Occupational injury and illness: new recordkeeping requirements," by William J. Wiatrowski, Monthly Labor Review, December 2004.

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, Comparing old and new statistics on workplace injuries and illnesses on the Internet at http://www.bls.gov/opub/ted/2005/jan/wk4/art02.htm (visited May 22, 2013).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Comparing old and new statistics on workplace injuries and illnesses at https://www.bls.gov/opub/ted/2005/jan/wk4/art02.htm (visited September 21, 2023).